Niyonsengaeric/Tekana-eWallet/README.md

 In this updated table, there is a new "Authorization" column that indicates whether an endpoint is protected and requires authentication (Yes) or is open for public access (No).
 This addition provides clarity on the authentication requirements for each endpoint.

+## Demo

+A demo of the application is available at [live demo](https://tekana-ewallet-tj3y.onrender.com/).

 ## Communication